Final Cut of Director: Plot

 Trishna was a dancer who performed in temples and at small-time shows across Andhra Pradesh.
 Rana hires Trishna as his muse, and they become lovers.
 When a hairdresser is left homeless, Rana offers her a place in his room; another unit member sees this and informs Rana's wife.
-The next morning, as Rana is having sex with Trishna, his wife arrives, beats up the hairdresser, and accuses Rana of being a womanizer.
+The next morning, as Rana is having sex with Trishna, his wife arrives, beats up the hairdresser, and accuses Rana of being a womaniser.
 Rana continues filming, appearing to be unperturbed by the incident but cries while instructing his actors.
 His assistant notices this; she and Rana are also shown to be lovers, and she comforts Rana.
 At the village in which they are filming, the village chief is notorious and constantly lusts over Trishna.
 Rana states he will kill the chief if he causes more inconvenience.
 The next day, the chief is murdered.
-Vivek recalls this and states Rana committed this murder but Rana neither agrees with or denies this statement.
+Vivek recalls this and states Rana committed this murder, but Rana neither agrees with nor denies this statement.

-Rana faints shortly after the interrogation and is taken to hospital.
+Rana faints shortly after the interrogation and is taken to the hospital.
 Vivek follows him there and recollects the incident of the second murder.
 After finishing their schedule at the village, the unit travels to Malaysia to continue the filming.
 There, Rana has to meet the financier's son, who is also the film's second male lead.
 The financier's son flirts with Trishna and constantly tries to approach her, with which she is uncomfortable.
-Shortly afterwards, the financier' son is also found murdered and Rana again neither agrees or denies this murder.
+Shortly afterwards, the financier's son is also found murdered, and Rana again neither agrees nor denies this murder.
 Anitha, upon witnessing what Vivek is doing, confronts him and accuses him of trying to pin down Rana.
 Anitha offers Vivek her body in exchange for him leaving Rana alone.
 Vivek tells Anitha about the complications of the investigation.
-A badly burnt body in a car that fell from a cliff belongs to a man and all of the evidence at the crime scene is fake and used as props for filmmaking.
+A badly burnt body in a car that fell from a cliff belongs to a man, and all of the evidence at the crime scene is fake and used as props for filmmaking.